-Historical financial information

-Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.
+Historical financial Information expressed in financial terms in relation information to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.

-Immediate family

-A spouse (or equivalent) or dependent.

-Independence

-Independence is:

-- (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that a firm's, or a member of the audit or assurance team's, integrity, objectivity or professional skepticism has been compromised.

-Indirect financial interest

-A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.

-Key audit partner

-The engagement partner, the individual responsible for the engagement quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgments on significant matters with respect to the audit of the financial statements on which the firm will express an opinion.
+Immediate family A spouse (or equivalent) or dependent.
+Independence Independence is: (a) Independence of mind - the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism. (b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that a firm's, or a member of the audit or assurance team's, integrity, objectivity or professional skepticism has been compromised.
+Indirect financial interest A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.
+Key audit partner The engagement partner, the individual responsible for the engagement quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgments on significant matters with respect to the audit of the financial statements on which the firm will express an opinion.
 Depending upon the circumstances and the role of the individuals on the audit, "other audit partners" may include, for example, audit partners responsible for significant subsidiaries or divisions.

-Listed entity

-An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.

-Network

-A larger structure:

-- (a) That is aimed at co-operation; and - (b) That is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources.
+Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.
+Network A larger structure: (a) That is aimed at co-operation; and (b) That is clearly aimed at profit or cost sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand-name, or a significant part of professional resources.
+Network firm A firm or entity that belongs to a network.
+Office A distinct sub-group, whether organized on geographical or practice lines.
+Professional accountant An individual who is a member of the Institute of Chartered Accountants of Sri Lanka.
+Professional accountant in business A professional accountant employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or professional bodies, or a professional accountant contracted by such entities.

-Network firm

-A firm or entity that belongs to a network.

-Office

-A distinct sub-group, whether organized on geographical or practice lines.

-Professional accountant

-An individual who is a member of the Institute of Chartered Accountants of Sri Lanka.

-Professional accountant in business

-A professional accountant employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or professional bodies, or a professional accountant contracted by such entities.

-Professional accountant in public practice

-A professional accountant, irrespective of functional classification (for example, audit, tax or consulting) in a firm that provides professional services.
-This term is also used to refer to a firm of professional accountants in public practice.

-Professional services

-Services requiring accountancy or related skills performed by a professional accountant including accounting, auditing, taxation, management consulting and financial management services.

-Public interest entity

-- (a) A listed entity; and - (b) An entity: - (i) Defined by regulation or legislation as a public interest entity; or - (ii) For which the audit is required by regulation or legislation to be conducted in compliance with the same independence requirements that apply to the audit of listed entities.
-Such regulation may be promulgated by any relevant regulator, including an audit regulator.
+Professional accountant in public practice funct consu servie al classification (ng) in a firm th .
+This term is also ntant, irrespectiv for example, audit, at provides profes o used to refer to a f in public practice. , tax or ssional Professional activity under accou en by a professio ountancy or related nal accountant, inc taxation, manag management. cluding Professional services Profe onal activities per formed for clients.
+Public interest entity (a) sted entity; and (b) . entity: 1 Defined by reg public interest of ulation or legislation or legislation or legislation or legislation of the second state of the second stat on as a regulation or le in compliant independence r the audit of regulation may e audit is requir gislation to be con ce with the equirements that ap listed entities. be promulgated b ator, including an ducted same pply to Such by any regulator.